NorlidaRamly/Course-Project/CodeBook.md

 Part 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Create tidyData as a set with average for each activity and subject.
-Order tidayData according to subject and activity.
+Order tidyData according to subject and activity.
 Write tidyData into a text file.